Salary sacrifice is an arrangement with your employer to swap part of your salary for benefits which are paid for or provided by the employer.

 Salary packaging super – preventing exploitation of the “super gap”

-An amendment to the super guarantee laws is on the way, to prevent employers exploiting the relationship between salary packaging and the super guarantee requirements.
+An amendment to the super guarantee laws has been introduced to parliament which would prevent employers exploiting the relationship between salary packaging and the super guarantee requirements.

-When a nominal salary is divided into salary plus voluntary super contributions, the current law allows employers to count the salary sacrificed super towards its super guarantee obligation calculated on the (reduced) salary component of the package.
+When a nominal salary is divided into salary plus voluntary super contributions, the current law previously allowed employers to count the salary sacrificed super towards its super guarantee obligation calculated on the (reduced) salary component of the package.

 This is referred to as a superannuation gap.